devguilherme7/Salesbind-CRM-Server/README.md

 - The Spring Boot application runs directly on the host machine, enabling hot-reloading in your IDE and faster feedback loops.

-1. Start the dependent services with Docker Compose: `docker compose up -d`
+1. Start the dependent services with Docker Compose: `docker-compose -f docker-compose-development.yml up -d`
 2. Run the Spring Boot application: `./gradlew bootRun`.

 This approach gives you the stability of containerized services and the agility of local development.

+## MailHog for Email Testing

+In the development environment, we use [MailHog](https://github.com/mailhog/MailHog) to capture and display emails sent by the application.
+This is useful for testing features like user registration, notifications, and other email-based workflows without sending real emails.

+After starting the development environment, you can access the MailHog web interface at [http://localhost:8025](http://localhost:8025).
+All emails sent by the application will appear in the MailHog inbox, where you can view their content, headers, and other details.

 ## Swagger API Documentation